 And if you like science, one thing you'll find is that Parkman has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Parkman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Parkman doesn't have a public transportation system that people use for their commute.

 The per capita income in Parkman in 2022 was $32,290, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $129,160 for a family of four.